Mind could either be our best friend or worst enemy depending upon our state of mind.Bhagwat Gita

 - Yoga is the best form of exercise which gives you relief from depression if you practice it regularly without any side effects.

 - Meditation is also very effective way of clearing your head and calming your body.

 - Try to express your thoughts on paper instead of bottling them inside.

-- Psychiatrists or psychologist They will treat you with many types of therapy that works to change your thought processes.
+- Clinical psychologist They will treat you with many types of therapy that works to change your thought processes.
 There is no shame in taking medications to manage your depression.
 People routinely take medication for physical ailments and having mental illness isn’t any different.

 How can we cure depression by reading and understanding Bhagavad Gita?

 Bhagavad Gita is one of the holiest books of Hindus.
 It has immense value with enormous intellectual depth that analyses and explains a variety of life experiences.
 If we followed seriously we will never experience depression.